Here is a short guide to where you can travel and how quarantine rules will work for those travelling to the UK.

 In early March the government placed a blanket advisory against ‘all but essential travel’ abroad.
 This had a profound impact on our ability to go abroad for work, leisure and to visit loved ones.

-This was followed last month by the introduction of rules forcing those travelling into the UK from abroad to quarantine for up to 2 weeks.
+This was followed in June by the introduction of rules forcing those travelling into the UK from abroad to quarantine for up to 2 weeks.

 Non-essential travel is now allowed from England to:

-Austria; Azores (Portugal); Croatia; Cyprus; Czech Republic; Denmark; Estonia; Finland; France (including some overseas territories; Germany; Gibraltar; Greece; Hungary; Iceland; Ireland; Italy; Latvia; Liechtenstein; Lithuania; Luxembourg; Madeira (Portugal); Malta; Monaco; The Netherlands; Norway; Poland; Portugal; San Marino; Serbia; Slovakia; Slovenia; Switzerland; and Turkey.
+Cyprus; Denmark; Estonia; Finland; Germany; Gibraltar; Greece; Hungary; Iceland; Ireland; Italy; Latvia; Liechtenstein; Lithuania; Norway; Poland; Portugal; San Marino; Slovakia; Slovenia and Turkey.

-Antigua and Barbuda; Barbados; Bermuda; Canada; Cayman Islands; Dominica; Grenada; Jamaica; Martinique; South Georgia and The South Sandwich Islands; St Kitts and Nevis; St Lucia; St Pierre and Miquelon; St Vincent and The Grenadines; Trinidad and Tobago; and Turks and Caicos Islands.
+Antigua and Barbuda; Barbados; Bermuda; Canada; Cayman Islands; Cuba; Curaçao Dominica; The Falkland Islands; Grenada; Guadeloupe; Martinique; South Georgia and The South Sandwich Islands; St Kitts and Nevis; St Lucia; St Maarten; St Martin and St Barthélemy; St Pierre and Miquelon; and St Vincent and The Grenadines.

-Australia; Brunei; French Polynesia; Hong Kong; Japan; Macao; Malaysia; New Zealand; Taiwan; Thailand; Singapore; South Korea; Vietnam; Wallis and Futuna
+Australia; British Indian Ocean Territory (BIOT); Brunei; Cambodia; The Cook Islands; Fiji; French Polynesia; Hong Kong; Japan; Laos; Macao; Malaysia; New Caledonia; New Zealand; Samoa; Singapore; South Korea; Sri Lanka; Taiwan; Thailand; Vietnam; and Wallis and Futuna.

 It’s important to note that while the UK government has loosened restrictions against traveling to these places, many of the countries and territories listed above still have restrictions for arriving UK visitors.